1. Resources

 Buildkite's hybrid architecture

 Buildkite provides a web interface, handles integrations with third-party tools, and offers APIs and webhooks.
-By design, sensitive data, such as source code and secrets, are only seen by the agent executing your pipeline.
-Since you can run agents on your own infrastructure, cloud servers, remote machines, or use Buildkite’s hosted agents, you have full control over your sensitive data.
+By design, sensitive data, such as source code and secrets, remain within your environment and are not seen by Buildkite.
 This decoupling also provides flexibility and the ability to scale the build agents independently while Buildkite manages the coordination, scheduling, and web interface.

 In Jenkins, you manage concurrency by having multiple executors within a single node.
 In Buildkite, you run multiple agents on a single machine or across multiple machines, which can autoscale according to your needs—or use hosted agents for a managed, autoscaling experience.